Code-Institute-Submissions/happybean/README.md

 - The user will also be able to click on a link to go back to the products page
 - If a user adds a product to their shopping cart, they are notified and a toast will popup with a summary of what is in their shopping cart at that point in time as well as the cost, product info and a link to the shopping cart.

+### Add Products Page (add_products.html) - for admin users
+- This page can only be viewed by the admin user.
+- The add products page features a simple form, where the admin user can input the basic information including adding an image for the product
+- The admin user will receive validation or error feedback when they enter information in the input field which is also accompanied by colours to show validation (green for correct and red for incorrect).
+- If the user clicks the add product button, it will add the new product to the database.
+- If the user clicks on the cancel button it will take them back to the products page.

+### Edit Products Page  (edit_products.html) - for admin users
+- This page can only be viewed by the admin user.
+- The edit products page features a simple form, where the admin user can edit a product in the database
+- If the admin user clicked on the Edit resource button on the products page then they will be taken to this page.
+- The current product information will be shown and the admin user can change the information and save it.
+This will update the database with the new information.
+- The admin user will receive validation or error feedback when they enter information in the input field which is also accompanied by colours to show validation (green for correct and red for incorrect).
+- If the user clicks on the cancel button it will take them back to the products page.

+### Delete Product - for admin users
+- If the user is an administrator, they will see the option to delete a product.
+- If they click it, they will be presented with a confirmation screen and then if they click delete, they can delete the product and the database will be updated.

 ### Shopping Cart (cart.html)
 - On this page users can view all the selected products and details.
 Users can update the quantity and there is an option to remove products.
 There is a button link to a checkout page for the final step of shopping.
 - The order total, delivery cost and Total cost is clearly indicated to the user.